afsanalaz953/afsanalaz953/README.md

 ###

 <p align="left">I'm a passionate Front-End Developer dedicated to building beautiful, responsive, and high-performance web applications.
 With a strong foundation in HTML, CSS, JavaScript, and React.
-I love turning complex ideas into intuitive digital experiences.<br><br>- 🔭 I’m working as a Front-end-developer<br>- 📚 I'm currently learning React<br>- 🔭 I’m currently working on React-based web apps and improving my animation skills.<br>- ⚡  I’m open to collaborating on GitHub and LinkedIn<br>✨Reach out to me: afsana.laz@gmail.com</p>
+I love turning complex ideas into intuitive digital experiences.<br><br>- 🔭 I’m working as a Front-end-developer<br>- 📚 I'm currently learning React<br>- 🔭 I’m currently working on React-based web apps and improving my animation skills.<br>- ⚡  I’m open to collaborating on GitHub and LinkedIn<br>✨Reach out to me: <a href="mailto:afsana.laz@gmail.com">afsana.laz@gmail.com</a></p>

 ###